pfmc-assessments/sablefish_2025/README.md

 ## Sablefish 2025

-Code and stock assessment documentation for the 2025 stock assessment of sablefish off the coast of California.
+Code and stock assessment documentation for the 2025 stock assessment of sablefish off the U.S. West Coast.
 Files posted should not be considered as finalized products.
 The stock assessment will be reviewed by a stock assessment review (STAR) panel in the summer of 2025.
 The finalized stock assessment document and file  will be posted to the [Pacific Fishery Management Council](https://www.pcouncil.org/) website in September of 2025.

 ## Disclaimer